 Schools we’re supporting

 In spite of political unrest, refugee camp community leaders, teachers, parents, and youth have pushed for the continuation of education as a source of stability, hope, and as a long term investment towards a better future.
-The Karen Refugee Committee Education Entity (KRCEE) has established five higher education institutions among five different refugee camps on the Thai-Myanmar border.
+The Karen Refugee Committee Education Entity (KRCEE) has established six higher education institutions among the refugee camps on the Thai-Myanmar border and seven junior colleges in the Karen state.

 Each school offers either the lower division program, upper division program, or both.
 The lower division program utilizes a two year general studies curriculum, while the upper division program allows students to specialize in a field of their choice: public health, education, or community management.